shurik179/pov-library/README.md

-# pov-library
+# POV Library
-Arduino library for Persistence of Vision (POV) projects
+Arduino library for Persistence of Vision (POV) projects.

+Work in progress; not ready for public use yet.